 Even though not-for-profits don’t pay income tax, the requirement to file a tax return has been in place since 1993, and penalties exist for late filing.
 Organizations that may be filing their returns for the first time can set themselves up for success by having a clear idea of the nonprofit tax requirements set out in this article.

-The most basic form that nonprofit organizations will need to file is Form T1044, also known as the NPO Information Return.
+The most basic form that non-profit organizations will need to file is Form T1044, also known as the NPO Information Return.
 However, this is not the only form required since NPOs can choose to incorporate or remain unincorporated.
-Organizations that are incorporated must also file either a T2 – Corporation Income Tax Return or a T2 Short form.
+Incorporated organizations must also file either a T2 – Corporation Income Tax Return or a T2 Short form.

 Registered charities must complete Form T3010 – Registered Charity Information Return and Form TF725 – Registered Charity Basic Information Sheet.
 The charity must include a copy of their financial statements with these forms, including any relevant notes.
 In addition Form T1235, a worksheet for directors, trustees and like officials, must be completed.
 A number of other worksheets and schedules may also need to be filed, depending on factors like the charity’s organizational structure or gifts received during the year.